|Sep 25, 2020||Abstract deadline extended - We need your talks!|

-Join your colleagues from the Military, Government, University, and Contractor sectors with an interest and stake in the space environment.
+Join your colleagues from the military, government, university, commercial, and contractor sectors with an interest and stake in the space environment.
 The purpose of this conference is to discuss the impacts of space weather on DoD and intelligence community (IC) systems, and the applications and requirements for space-weather sensors and algorithms to mitigate these impacts and enhance operations.

 The Johns Hopkins University Applied Physics Laboratory in Laurel, Maryland is a University Affiliated Research Center (UARC) that develops solutions to critical national challenges through the innovative application of science and technology.